tpierce-somethingdigital/magento-module-24/README.md

 # Overview

-This repository contains a Magento 2 extension which serves as a middleware with Ordergroove's subscription service.
+This repository contains a Magento 2 sample code extension which would serve as a middleware with Ordergroove's subscription service.

 - Compatibility Magento 2.4
     - Adobe Open Source: 2.4.3-p1